- Affiliated with the German Die Grünen (Green Party)

 - Provided the support for a book,”The Holocaust and the Nakba: Memory, National Identity, and Jewish- Arab Partnership,” likening the Palestinian “Nakba” (Arabic for “catastrophe,” referring to the establishment of the State of Israel) to the Holocaust.

-- HBS’s Ramallah office was supposed to co-sponsor a November 2017 conference “Commemorating the thirtieth Anniversary of the First Palestinian Uprising against the Israeli Occupation,” featuring speakers that are former or current members of the Hamas and PFLP terrorist organizations.
+- HBS’s Ramallah office had agreed to co-sponsor a November 2017 conference “Commemorating the thirtieth Anniversary of the First Palestinian Uprising against the Israeli Occupation,” featuring speakers that are former or current members of the Hamas and PFLP terrorist organizations.
 Following Germa

 n media coverage and significant public pressure citing NGO Monitor research, HBS withdrew its support for the event.